straysheep-dev/agent-configs/untrusted-AGENTS.md

 - `outbox/<tool-name>-<short-finding-name>.gdb`   # e.g. breakpoint/watch commands for a stripped binary

 Each drafted artifact opens with a comment: what it confirms, why it wasn't run here, and what a "confirmed bad" result looks like vs a "false alarm" result.

+## SESSION.md / TODO.md

+The findings document and the `outbox/` drafts are the real output of this pass. `SESSION.md` is only a breadcrumb across multiple review passes of the same tool (what was covered, what was deferred, what the operator still needs to verify out-of-band).
+Append a dated block, do not rewrite another agent's. `TODO.md` tracks deferred review items, nothing else.
+Neither file is a substitute for the findings document.

+## Before you start

+- If `${HOME}/src/sast-review-$(date +%F)` exists, review it first - a prior pass on this tool may have already covered ground, deferred items, or found something worth not repeating.
+- If the tool's purpose, provenance, or scope of review is unclear, ask rather than guess; record what's missing in the findings document rather than proceeding on an assumption.

 ## What not to do